ruanfdev/ruanfdev.github.io/README.md

 # ruanfdev.github.io

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.
+This project is being developed on Angular and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.